New and Prospective Students

 I activated my account over the summer, but I forgot my password.
 What should I do?

 Go to the self-service site, verify your identity, and follow the directions for changing your password.
 If you have any difficulty, call the IT HelpDesk at (440) 826-7000.

 Where do I log into my BW email account?

 BW student email “Office 365” is hosted off-site by Microsoft.
 Log in to your student account by going to http://my.mail.bw.edu.
 Your BW email account is yours to keep forever!
 It never expires.

 Does BW offer any online courses?

 Yes, there are a variety of online and distance learning courses and programs available to students.

 What type of technology will I need to bring with me?

 Starting Fall 2015, BW adopts a BYOD (Bring Your Own Device) requirement for all incoming freshmen.
 Recommended devices are Windows laptops and Windows tablet computers (such as the MS Surface Pro).
 MacBooks are generally suitable, but some academic disciplines prefer Windows OS to the Mac OS.
 If you are choosing a Mac, please consult with the academic department of your major prior to making a purchase.
 Tablet devices that are not computers (such as iPads) are great supplementary devices, but will not suffice as a student's primary computer.
 Desktop computers are no longer appropriate.
 A desktop printer is not required as printing (including wireless and mobile printing) is widely available on campus.
 New BW students completing their Orientation forms will read and electronically sign a Mobile Technology Agreement.
-A Selection Guide is provided to assist in choosing an appropriate device.

 Will I need to purchase any specific software programs for my computer?